Wingsuit flying: Electric wingsuit

-In November, 2020, professional base jumper Peter Salzmann completed the first electric wingsuit flight, using a wingsuit developed by BMW's BMW i division.
+In November 2020, professional BASE jumper Peter Salzmann completed the first electric wingsuit flight, using a wingsuit developed by BMW's BMW i division.

 Wingpack

 Another variation on which studies are being focused is the wingpack, which consists of a strap-on rigid wing made of carbon fibre.

 Training

 Flying a wingsuit can add considerable complexity to a skydive.
-So, according to the Skydivers' Information Manual, the United States Parachute Association requires that any jumper have a minimum of 200 freefall skydives before completing a wingsuit first jump course and making a wingsuit jump.
+According to the Skydivers' Information Manual, the United States Parachute Association requires that any jumper have a minimum of 200 freefall skydives before completing a wingsuit first jump course and making a wingsuit jump.
 Requirements in other nations are similar.
 Wingsuit manufacturers offer training courses and certify instructors, and also impose the minimum jump numbers required before purchasing a wingsuit.
 Wingsuit pilots start on smaller wingsuits with less surface area.
 With practice, pilots can learn to fly larger suits with more surface area, which allow for increased glide and airtime.
 Within the sport of wingsuit flying, there are many sub-disciplines that participants may pursue, including: acrobatic flying, performance flying, and wingsuit BASE jumping.